walterfreeman/phys307/notes/setup-guide.md

 First, you'll want to install xquartz, which will give you nice graphical output from gnuplot.
 To do this, type ```brew cask install xquartz```.

 Then in the terminal just type ```brew install gnuplot```.
 And you are done.
-In fact you can use brew in future for any package installation.
+In fact you can use brew in the future for any package installation.
 Just type in the terminal ```brew install <packagename>```.

 Then, grab a copy of ```plot``` from the course computer.
 You can copy it into your system directory